censorship-no/ceno-docs/user-manual/en/concepts/how.md

 As content *X* is received by the injector, it signs it with its key, adds the signature to the content and sends it back to your client via the tunnel it arrived from (let us say it did through the client sitting beyond the blocking).
 Once the content reaches your client, it does three things:

  1. It delivers it to you (in the case of CENO, it shows the content on the browser).
- 2. It saves the content in your device, for further sharing with other clients.
+ 2. It saves the content in your device, for further seeding to other clients.
 It will stay there for a configurable amount of time, or until you decide to clean all stored content.
  3. It announces in the distributed cache index that it is in possession of a copy of that content, so that other clients can find it.

-This combined operation of retrieval, signing, storage and announcement is what we call **content injection**, and it is shown in the figure below.
+The whole combined operation of retrieval, signing, storage and announcement is what we call **content injection**, and it is shown in the figure below.

 ![Figure: Client receives signed content from injector](images/user-flow-3.svg)